 Outside of his time as a Life Story Funeral Director, Scott remains committed to serving the community.
 He has sat on the board of directors and volunteers with the Kalamazoo Humane Society and is the founder of Precious Pets, Pet Cremation & Burial Services.
 Scott has a faithful companion (a Golden Retriever) named Hollie, who accompanies him daily to the funeral home as a therapy dog.

-Scott and his wife Julie, who works as a RN, own a home in Mattawan where they live with their son Cooper (7) and daughter Camryn (2).
-As a family they enjoy spending time playing cards, snow skiing, visiting friends, or spending warm summer days at South Haven, MI.
-Scott and Julie also like to travel to sunny Arizona, where they visit Scott's mom and sisters.
+Scott and his wife Julie, who works as a RN, live on Paw Paw Lake in Mattawan with their two children: son Cooper (10) and daughter, Camryn (5).
+As a family they enjoy spending time on the water, exploring the outdoors and wilderness, bonfires, and snow skiing.
 And of course, Scott spends any of his remaining time at his second home - the golf course.

 Arf, arf!
 My name is Hollie, and I'm the Therapy Dog at Betzler Life Story Funeral Homes®.
 Most days you can find me at our Stadium Drive location in Kalamazoo (I love the comfy couches in the beautiful new addition!), but I work at our Paw Paw location, too (no jokes, please).